CFA Regulations Review 2025

 Yes, in some circumstances there will be changes.

-There are four key areas of change in the regulations:
+There are four key areas of change in the 2025 Regulations:

-- regulations pertaining to CFA membership and the rights and obligations of CFA volunteers – which affect CFA members, prospective members and other persons (e.g. dependants of members entitled to compensation under CFA’s Volunteer Compensation Scheme.
+• Regulations pertaining to CFA membership and the rights and obligations of CFA volunteers, which affect CFA members, prospective members and other persons (e.g. volunteer discipline and dependants of members entitled to compensation under CFA’s Volunteer Compensation Scheme).

-A significant number of the changes are administrative in nature.
-A detailed analysis of the key areas of change is available within the Regulatory Impact Statement (RIS).
+A significant number of the proposed changes are administrative in nature.

 How will you implement changes?

-CFA is developing an implementation plan across the key areas of change to ensure a consistent approach to implementation across CFA.
+CFA has developed an implementation plan across the key areas of change to ensure a consistent approach to implementation across CFA.

 How the change is implemented is dependent upon the area of activity and the level of change.